 Poll: Which of the following should be featured in a future Super Robot Wars production?
 Select any two.
 Vote Now!

-Author has written 11 stories for Legend of Dragoon, Suikoden, Gundam Seed, and Super Robot Wars.
+Author has written 13 stories for Legend of Dragoon, Suikoden, Gundam Seed, Super Robot Wars, Persona Series, and Bleach.

 It's been some time since I last updated this profile, and much has changed.
 No, I'm not dead, my writing is just on hold due to my life getting repeatedly turned inside-out over the last couple of years.
 I'll try to fix that when things settle down.